britnaybeaudry/Professional_DEVELOPment_Week/README.md

 #### A whole website seeming like too much right now?
 A simpler idea is to modify your own GitHub profile to showcase you and your skills with a profile README.
 Just as the "README" section sets up a repository so that it shows up automatically when people look at it, this profile README shows up right on your GitHub's profile page.
 It's a great way to attract recruiters to your profile before they even see your code (you can even just add your resume to your profile if you want!).
-Here are some examples of cool profile READMEs if you need inspiration
+Here are some examples of cool profile READMEs if you need inspiration:
    * [Jason Lengstorf's profile](https://github.com/jlengstorf)
    * [Donavon West's profile](https://github.com/donavon)
    * [Cyris' profile](https://github.com/CyrisXD)